About

 Karin Margarita Frei

-I work within interdisciplinary academic research, bridging science and archaeology to deepen understanding of past human lives.
-My work has focused particularly on human mobility and ancient textile production, through the development and application of advanced scientific methods.
+My work was grounded in interdisciplinary research, bridging science and archaeology to deepen the understanding of past human lives.
+It focused particularly on human mobility and ancient textile production, through the development and application of advanced scientific methods.

-Alongside academic research, I have contributed to public understanding of archaeology through studies of well-known Bronze Age figures, including the Egtved Girl and the Skrydstrup Woman.
+Alongside academic research, I contributed to public understanding of archaeology through studies of well-known Bronze Age individuals, including the Egtved Girl and the Skrydstrup Woman.

-I have initiated and led international research projects within national cultural institutions and have been recognized with international research awards.
-These roles continue to inform my understanding of academic responsibility, visibility, and long-term intellectual commitment.
+I initiated and led international research projects within national cultural institutions, and was recognized with international research awards.
+These roles continue to inform how I understand responsibility, visibility, and sustained intellectual commitment.

 My professional life has been shaped by deep commitment and sustained responsibility.
 For a long time, curiosity functioned as both compass and fuel.
-Over time, the same force that enabled depth also narrowed inner space.
+Over time, the same force that enabled depth also began to narrow inner space.

 Advisor

-My work centers on offering a reflective space for senior academics and leaders carrying sustained responsibility—often in visible roles, and often navigating pressure in isolation, under unspoken strain.
+My work centers on creating reflective space for intellectual minds carrying sustained responsibility within evolving complexity —often in visible roles, and often navigating pressure in relative isolation, under unspoken strain.

 I meet individuals and small groups in contexts that allow reflection without loss of authority, and engagement without self-erasure.